manavchouhan115/KeypointEstimation/WebInterface/README.md

 ```
 The application will be available at http://localhost:8000.

-Usage
-Image Upload
-1. Open your browser and navigate to http://localhost:8000.
-2. Upload an image file.
-3. The application will process the image and display the detected objects.

 Real-time Video Detection
-1. Open your browser and navigate to http://localhost:8000/video.
+1. Open your browser and navigate to http://localhost:8000/
-2. The application will start the webcam and display the real-time object detection.
+2. The application will start the webcam and display the real-time object detection and display the coordinates, angles and length deails.